Quick Search: go

 Communications

 Communications are letters sent by the Special Procedures to governments to follow up on information they have received about allegations of violations of the rights covered by their mandates.
 Communications seek to bring such violations to an end, and to obtain redress for victims.
-In recent years, some Special Procedures have begun to send communications to non-State bodies, including corporations and inter-governmental actors like the Human Rights Council.
+In recent years, some Special Procedures have begun to send communications to non-State bodies, including corporations and inter-governmental actors.

 There are three main kinds of communications available to the Special Procedures: